Tutoring for Pastors

 - What are the fellowship aspects of the Lord’s Supper?

-Many pastors have expressed that they feel this to be the most significant session of the entire weekend!
+Many pastors have expressed that they feel this to be the most significant session of the entire series!

 Growth Through Worship